alexandrehassan/AdventOfCode2021/README.md

 Solutions to the advent of code 2021 written in python

 # Introduction
 This is a collection of solutions to the advent of code 2021 problems.
-The solutions are written in python and are tested with pytest.
+The solutions are written in python.

 Advent of code is a series of programming challenges that are released daily on [adventofcode.com](https://adventofcode.com).